navio-x/navio-x/README.md

-# navio-x
+# Navio X Wallet
- Navio X Wallet
+ Navio X is an experimental cross-platform desktop wallet that supports the upcoming Navio blockchain.

 # Installation Instructions for Ubuntu 22.04
 <pre>